fferlito/fferlito.github.io/_projects/15_project.markdown

 <img src="https://latex.codecogs.com/png.image?\dpi{150}&space;G^l_{ij}&space;(I)&space;=&space;\sum_{k}^{}&space;A^l_{ik}&space;(I)A^l_{jk}&space;(I)&space;" title="G^l_{ij} (I) = \sum_{k}^{} A^l_{ik} (I)A^l_{jk} (I) " />
 </p>

+Where *w* is a weight given to each layer during the loss computation and *M* is a hyperparameter that depends on the size of the layer *l*.

+Even though the formulas above seems complex, the idea behind is very simple.
+The goal is to compute two *style matrices*, one for the style image and one for the generated image.
+Then, the loss is defined as the root mean square difference between the two style matrices.
+The style matrix (also known as Gram matrix) captures the distribution of features maps in a given layer.
+Minimizing the style loss between the two images, we are trying to match the distribution of features between the two images.

 #### Final loss
 The final loss is defines as a weighted sum of the two losses defined above: